 A. CLASS PARTICIPATION: Active participation is expected in this online course.
-Participation includes two main areas: Study Materials (reading/media) and discussion boards (student interaction).
+Participation includes two main areas: study materials (reading/media) and discussion boards (student interaction).
 Class Participation contributes significantly to your final course grade.

 - 1. Study Materials: The completion of the course reading, audio/video review, online articles, etc. is an important part of your education.
-You should complete these Study Materials prior to working on your weekly graded assignment(s) and initial discussion board posting each week so you are able to incorporate new concepts from these materials into your work.
-While Moody does not require the reporting of your reading/media engagement, you are each expected to engage with the content as expressed in the Course Honor Code & Professional Conduct Statements listed below. - 2.
+You should complete these study materials prior to working on your graded assignment(s) and initial discussion board posting with each lesson so that you can incorporate new concepts from these materials into your work.
+While Moody does not require the reporting of your reading/media engagement, you are each expected to engage with the content, as expressed in the Course Honor Code & Professional Conduct Statements listed below. - 2.
 Discussion Boards: Discussion boards are, by nature, the interaction between students and peers to be completed during the week for which they are assigned.
 When students do not participate in discussion boards they essentially rob not only themselves but their peers of the learning opportunity.
 This is a disservice to everyone.
 No credit will be granted for late discussion board posting unless otherwise approved by the instructor.

 You must maintain a significant presence in the discussion board.
-Refer to the discussion board instructions listed on the course Schedule for more information on how your participation in the discussion board will be assessed.
-If not specified, post your initial response to the discussion question by mid-week (Friday, 11:59 pm CT [Central Time]).
-Then read all other threads and respond to at least two (2) other student initial threads by the end of the week (Monday, 11:59 pm CT).
+If not specified, post your initial response to the discussion question by the end of the first week (Monday, 11:59 pm CT [Central Time]).
+Then read all other threads and respond to at least two (2) other student's original threads by the end of the second week of the lesson (Monday, 11:59 pm CT).

 B. ASSIGNMENTS: Assignments are the primary means of assessing whether learning has transpired and may include papers, reports, exams, projects, and the like.
 Specific detail for each assignment is listed in Canvas.
 Create the assignment, save the file, then submit through a link in Canvas so they can be graded by your instructor.
 Your instructor will return assignments through Canvas.
-Submit all assignment by Monday at 11:59 pm CT unless otherwise stated in the directions.
+Submit all assignments by Monday at 11:59 pm CT unless otherwise stated in the directions.